 (h) The licensee authorizes the health care facility to exchange information with any other health care facility and with any professional organization with which the licensee has or had employment, practice, association or privileges, regarding any pending or final disciplinary action as defined by 243 CMR 1.01(2), which includes but is not limited to any voluntary or involuntary course of counseling, treatment or testing for drug or alcohol abuse.

 (i) The health care facility makes reasonable inquiry to other health care facilities, where the licensee has or has had employment, practice, association for the purpose of providing patient care, or privileges, regarding the licensee, before allowing the licensee to practice medicine at the health care facility.
-In the case of an initial application, the health care facility shall make reasonable inquiry of every health care facility where the licensee has had employment, practice, association for the purpose of providing patient care, or privileges. during at least the previous ten years.
+In the case of an initial application, the health care facility shall make reasonable inquiry of every health care facility where the licensee has had employment, practice, association for the purpose of providing patient care, or privileges.
 In the case of a renewal appointment, reasonable inquiry shall be directed to every health care facility where the physician has had employment, practice, association for the purpose of providing patient care, or privileges in the previous three years.
 "Reasonable inquiry" must include up to three requests, in writing, for:

-3.05: continued

 1. an assessment of clinical skills; and

 2. information regarding any pending or final disciplinary action, malpractice litigation, and any other information relevant, either directly or indirectly, to the licensee's character or competence to practice medicine.
 In the case of an inquiry to a health care facility concerning a period of time when the licensee held a limited license under M.G.L. c.
 112, § 9 (or performed equivalent post-graduate work outside of the Commonwealth), the health care facility where the licensee had his primary assignment may respond on behalf of its affiliated health care facilities where the licensee practiced medicine.

+3. In the case of an inquiry for a licensee who provides telemedicine services, the organization that serves as the distant site for the licensee may respond on behalf of the originating sites where the licensee is providing telemedicine services.

 (j) The health care facility, pursuant to its by-laws or by agreement with the licensee, will require the licensee to undergo a mental or physical examination, if requested by